Auspicious Kolam drawings mark kickoff of Biden-Harris inauguration ceremony | Entertainment

 Pictures of thousands of Kolam tiles were on Saturday woven into a video to welcome Biden and Harris in the spirit of ‘Presidency for All’ and to showcase the multi-cultural heritage of America.

-“Many believe Kolams symbolise positive energy and new beginnings.
+Shanthi Chandrasekar, an award-winning multimedia and multidisciplinary artist from the US state of Maryland who took the initiative along with several others said: “Many believe Kolams symbolise positive energy and new beginnings.
 People of all ages from various communities collaborated from their homes to create tiles with eco-friendly materials.
-What started out as a local project spread way beyond our expectations,” said Shanthi Chandrasekar, an award-winning multimedia and multidisciplinary artist from Maryland who took the initiative along with several others.
+What started out as a local project spread way beyond our expectations”.

-The initial idea was to have these Kolam patterns from across the country in front of the White House as a symbol of good beginning to the new administration.
+The idea was to have these Kolam patterns in front of the White House as a symbol of good beginning to the new administration.

 The Washington DC police gave permission to the organisers to have it near the Capitol Hill around the inauguration venue.
 However, due to the unprecedented security measures that have been enforced in Washington DC, the permission was cancelled.

-A date for the installation after the inauguration will be set up after a go-ahead from the local security, said Sowmya Somnath who is part of the Inauguration Kolam 2021 organising team in her volunteer capacity.
+A date for the installation after the inauguration will be set up after a go-ahead from the local security, said Sowmya Somnath, who is part of the Inauguration Kolam 2021 organising team.

 Washington DC Public Schools arts director Mary Lambert and visual arts manager Lindsey Vance joined Chandrasekar to combine thousands of Kolam drawings made by people from many different backgrounds to welcome Biden when he takes office in a few days.